bitcoindevkit/bitcoindevkit.org/content/descriptors_in_the_wild.md

-I have tried to setup a 2 of 2 multi signature infrastructure with two different wallets, which know nothing about each other, but are compliant with two very important protocols: [Output Descriptors] and [Partially Signed Bitcoin Transactions][PSBT].
+I have tried to setup a 2 of 2 multi signature infrastructure with two different wallets, which know nothing about each other, but are compliant with two very important protocols: [Output Descriptors] and [Partially Signed Bitcoin Transactions][PSBT] described in BIP 174.

-Before these two protocols came into existence, making a multi signature setup and use it was possible only if the involved parties were using the same wallet (eg. Electrum Desktop Wallet).
-This limitation was because the two parties had to agree:
+Before these two protocols came into existence, making a multi signature setup and spending from it was possible only if the involved parties were using the same wallet (eg. Electrum Desktop Wallet).
+This limitation was due to the fact that the two parties had to agree:

 * on the particular type of script and address to use
-* on the way the transaction would be shared for composition and signing with all the involved parties.
+* on the way the transaction would be shared composed and signed with all the involved parties.

-[Output Descriptors] are a way to express which kind scriptPubKey to produce with a key or a serie of keys.
+[Output Descriptors] are a way to express which kind scriptPubKey and addresses to produce with a key or a serie of keys.

-[PSBT], described in BIP 174, is instead the standard encoding and protocol used to create transaction and to enrich it with the necessary signatures and other components, to make it valid and complete.
+[PSBT] is instead the standard protocol used to create transaction and to enrich it with the necessary signatures and other components, to make it valid and complete.

 Together they provide a common ground to create and use a multi signature infrastructure in a eterogeneous environment and this is what I have put to test.

 ## The use case

 Imagine Alice and Bob owning a company and willing to put the corporate cash in a 2of2 multi signature setup, so that each one of them have to agree and sign each transaction.

 ## The role of Descriptors

 If Alice and Bob cannot agree on the software to use, to monitor the same financial situation, the two software must control and produce exactly the same serie of multisignature addresses.

-To make two different software produce the same addresses in a deterministic way is not the easiest job because every time a new address is requested they must:
+To make two different software produce the same addresses in a deterministic way we must ensure that they:
 * produce the same pair of public keys
 * combine them in the same order
 * put them inside the same scriptPubKey to produce the same address